alfiepoleon/kenya-news-scrapper/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details